 My secret weapon is my alter ego (well, one of my many alter egos, but we’ll get into that another day).
-I call him super benefit of the doubtman.
+I call him benefit-of-the-doubtman.

-When someone does something seemingly malicious to me, I try to remember to summon him.
-Sometimes it’s hard to remember because my ego tends to bristle and roar: “Why is this happening to ME?”
+When someone does something seemingly malicious to me, I try to summon benefit-of-the-doubtman.
+Sometimes it’s hard to remember because my ego tends to bristle and roar: “Why is this happening to me?”

-But super benefit of the doubtman comes to the rescue and asks: what are the conditions that caused this person to behave that way?
+But benefit-of-the-doubtman comes to the rescue and asks: what are the conditions that caused this person to behave that way?
 Usually it’s easy to come up with one or two maybes.
 Maybe they’re worried about losing their job.
 Maybe they’re upset about something happening in their personal life.

 There’s no room to take it personally.
 Instead of becoming defensive, I try to either disregard the apparent malice or resolve the causes behind it.

 I often catch myself marveling at the concept of streets — cars whizzing by each other, divided only by a thin strip of paint.
 Streets say a lot about the power of ego.
 What makes this crazy system work is that none of us want to die.
 At least not in a head-on collision.
 The inherent sense of self-preservation and self-interest that we all share makes society possible, but also causes a lot of what seems like malice.

 To solve the root cause of “malice”, it’s helpful to consider whether your environment is effective at converting self-interest into positive impact for the group.
 Maybe that environment is something you have the power to change?